flugel-it/chef-simple-dcos/README.md

 ## Usage

-Include `chef-simple-dcos::master` or `chef-simple-dcos::slave` in your
+Include `chef-simple-dcos::master`, `chef-simple-dcos::slave` or `chef-simple-dcos::slave_public` in your
 node's `run_list`.

+You need at one one instance of each role running to test DCOS properly.
+Use 16 GB like DCOS documentation recommends.

 ## License and Authors